Up to 35% off Raised Beds

 Daylilies bloom later than peonies, often with orange or yellow flowers.

-Daylilies make a great garden companion to many plants.
+Daylilies make great companions to many plants, including peonies.
 Their grassy mounds of foliage add a soft texture to garden borders.
 They usually bloom slightly after peonies (although this is variety-dependent).
 So after the peony blossoms start to fade, the long stalks of daylily blossoms are ready to take over.

 Hosta